Bonus-Malus

 What is bonus-malus?

 Bonus-malus is a system used by many Swiss insurers for collision car insurance, which is an essential part of full-casco insurance.
 Every year in which you do not make any claims, you are moved to a better discount tier, and pay a lower insurance premium the next year.
 But if you do make a claim, your premiums are raised so you pay more.
-If you want to lock in your bonus-malus discount, you have to add an accident forgiveness rider for an additional fee (typically around 50 francs per year).
+If you want to lock in your bonus-malus discount, you have to add an accident forgiveness rider for an additional fee (typically around 50 to 100 francs per year).

 Important: Even if you get a very large discount on the base premium, it is still worth comparing the price with offers from insurance providers that do not use bonus-malus systems (like Postfinance and Zurich Insurance).
 Depending on the car you own and your personal profile, the standard premiums without bonus-malus can be cheaper in some cases.